AztecProtocol/aztec-connect/markdown/specs/aztec-connect/src/notes_and_nullifiers.md

 Consists of the following:

 - `deposit_value`: The value that the user deposited in the first stage of their defi interaction.
-- `bridge_id`: Contains an encoding of the bridge being interacted with.
+- `bridge_call_data`: Contains an encoding of the bridge being interacted with.
 - `value_note_partial_commitment`: See the above 'value note' section.
 - `input_nullifier`: In order to create a claim note, a value note must be nullified as part of the 'defi deposit' join-split transaction.
 We include that `input_nullifier` here to ensure the claim commitment is unique (which, in turn, will ensure this note's nullifier will be unique).
 - `defi_interaction_nonce`: A unique identifier for a particular defi interaction that took place.
 This is assigned by the RollupProcessor.sol contract, and emitted as an event.